Detector simulations

 Distribution based on Fokkema2012 sec 4.2, figure 4.3

-Be careful when editting this function, be sure to check both the single and vectorized part.
+Be careful when editing this function, be sure to check both the single and vectorized part.

 Parameters: